hwangbro/test/README.md

 * In the Git Bash window, type `git clone ` followed by the link you copied from GitHub and press Enter.
 In Git Bash, you can paste using `shift+ins`
     * e.g. `git clone https://github.com/hwangbro/speedrun-routes.git`
 * After the command finishes, you should have a copy of `speedrun-routes` downloaded to your computer.

+### Configuring your local copy
+* In Git Bash, navigate to the `speedrun-routes` folder with the command `cd speedrun-routes`
+* Once here, we need to setup our repo to point to the original copy.
+Enter the command `git remote add upstream https://github.com/pokemon-speedrunning/speedrun-routes`